egenerse/master-thesis/content/introduction.typ

   We replace Redux and Saga with Zustand for simpler, modular, and more performant global state handling.

 - *New Node Structure*
-  We redesign diagram nodes to separate rendering logic, metadata, and interaction behavior—making styling and extensibility significantly easier.
+  We redesigned diagram nodes using React Flow’s custom node feature, enabling a clear separation of rendering logic, metadata, and interaction behavior.
+Each node is rendered with custom SVG elements for precise visual control.
+We also use React Flow’s custom handles to define and style connection points, along with built-in support for resizing.

 - *New Edge Structure*
   We replace legacy edge rendering with clean, straight, UML-compliant connectors that eliminate awkward diagonals and improve diagram readability.